russellbomer/quarry/docs/archive/old-quickstarts/README_OLD.md

 **🚀 Want to scrape ANY website?
 Check out [WIZARD_USAGE.md](WIZARD_USAGE.md) for the interactive wizard guide.**

-Foundry is a production-quality library and CLI for defining scraping jobs in YAML, running connectors with retry/backoff and rate limits, transforming raw records into normalized tables, and writing outputs to sinks (Parquet/CSV).
+Quarry is a production-quality library and CLI for defining scraping jobs in YAML, running connectors with retry/backoff and rate limits, transforming raw records into normalized tables, and writing outputs to sinks (Parquet/CSV).
 It maintains idempotent state in SQLite for per-job cursors and deduplication.

 ---